CERI-KRISP/CholeraSeq/README.md

 ## Introduction

-**CERI-KRISP/CholeraSeq** is a Nextflow pipeline for data analysis of Cholera outbreaks.
+**CERI-KRISP/CholeraSeq** is a Nextflow pipeline for data genomic analysis of Cholera outbreaks.

 ## Reference sequence